holochain/holochain-rust/doc/holochain_101/src/json_string.md

 compatibility across all zome languages (see above) across the core/wasm boundary.
 However, the _contents_ of `Entry::App(..)` are treated as an opaque UTF-8 string by Holochain core.
-Naturally the HDK macros we offer provide sugar to work with the value of app entries but this is not enforce anywhere within core.
-Because the Rust serialization round tripping must work across both core and the HDK it must work equally well for treating the app entry values as opaque in the subconscious and meaningful structs in the conscious.
+Naturally the HDK macros we offer provide sugar to work with the value of app entries but this is not enforced anywhere within core.
+Because the Rust serialization round tripping must work across both core and the HDK it must work equally well while treating the app entry values as opaque in the subconscious and meaningful structs in the conscious.
 This is achieved through a healthy dose of compiler and macro magic.